Most items ship same day.

 Better Mashed Potatoes.
 Several years ago, I learned a few tricks to making better mashed potatoes.
 While I realize everyone's tastes are different, we can all agree we want smooth creamy mashed potatoes that taste potato-ey.
 The following two tips achieve this.
 (I believe I discovered the first tip reading a November issue of my beloved Cook's Illustrated.
 The second tip I'm sure came from a food chemistry lesson from no other than our favorite food scientist, Alton Brown.)

 Tip Number One.
 Don't peel your potatoes before you cook them.
-If you don't want skins in your finished dish, use a potato ricer instead of a potato masher and that will separate the skins for you.
+If you don't want skins in your finished dish, use a potato ricer instead of a potato masher and it will separate the skins for you.
 I also feel a ricer creates a smoother texture to the finished product.
 When you peel and cut your potatoes into pieces then cook them in water, all the flavor goes down the drain.
 I prefer steaming smaller sized (skin-on) potatoes rather than boiling as it affords a better texture along with a richer potato flavor.
-You can use a steamer pot or a steamer insert.
+You can use a steamer insert.
 One thing to note, we never use an electric hand or stand mixer, it can wreak havoc on the texture of your mashed potatoes.

 Tip Number Two.
 Make sure that after ricing or mashing the cooked potatoes the FIRST ingredient you add is always BUTTER!
 Not just because we love butter, and we do, because adding butter before any other ingredient helps to prevent a gummy mess of your mash by coating the starchy potato molecules with fat.
 Trust me, it works.
 If you like using a ton of butter but don't want the mashed potatoes to become too salty, use unsalted butter.